Stoobly Scaffold Commands - Questions & Answers for Team Use

 Q: How do I create a new scaffold application?

 A: Use scaffold app create with your application name to generate the scaffold structure under .stoobly/services/ in the current directory.
+By default, the app is created with local runtime (workflows run directly on your machine).
+To use Docker runtime instead, specify --runtime docker.

 Example: